brymed88/vid-convert-script/README.md

 Change the below values

-* Save path - location where video is stored ie "/home/user/Downloads"
 * Torrent label - Torrent label ie shows, movies etc..
     Note: Label that is used in the FTP transfer file path.
 For example if label is "Shows" the ftp transfer would save to /remoteip/folder/Shows.
 If videos are not categorized this way on your system leave quotes empty ""
 * Full save path - full save path for video file ie "/home/user/Downloads/mountain men".
 If the video is not under a subfolder, this value would be "/home/user/Downloads/mountain men.avi"

-bash /home/Dev/vid-convert-script/convert.sh "/home/user/Downloads" "Shows" "/home/user/Downloads/mountain men"
+bash /home/Dev/vid-convert-script/convert.sh "Shows" "/home/user/Downloads/mountain men"

 ----------------------------------------------------------------------------------------------------------------

 qBITTORRENT USAGE:

-%D - Save Path
 %L - Torrent Label
 %R - Full Save Path - includes folder torrent is in